Neck Tension and Jaw Clenching: How Ribcage Position Changes the Whole Loop (and What to Do Next)

 It is often a stabilizing strategy that shows up when the ribcage is collapsed and the neck is doing too much.

-Start by creating interior expansion and repositioning the ribcage.
-Then train the rest of the body to hold the new option with alignment, connection, and glide.
+Start by creating more ribcage expansion and giving the body a better breathing option.
+Then train the rest of the body to hold that option with better alignment, connection, and glide.

 Next